socketsupply/sockets.sh/src/docs/guide-p2p.md

 ### Cost

 Servers, and cloud infrastructure in general, become more expensive as demand increases.
-Although "free tiers" can be cheap for trivial, they can be prohibitive for many kinds of businesses.
+Although "free tiers" can be cheap or trivial, they can be prohibitive for many kinds of businesses.

 ## Use Cases

-The protocol is limited to connecting peers and delivering datagrams with a high degree of reliably.
+The protocol is limited to connecting peers and delivering datagrams with a high degree of reliability.
 It sits directly on top of UDP and is suitable for building applications and protocols.
-Uses case examples include chat, social networks, mail, photo and file sharing, distribued computing.
+Uses case examples include chat, social networks, mail, photo and file sharing, distributed computing.

 ## How